cognominal/sodom/packages/sodom/README.md

 ## wiktionary subsection

-A real wiktionary section handled in [processing subsections](#processing-subsections).
+For reference, real wiktionary section handled in [processing subsections](#processing-subsections).
 What follows the div element with class `mw-heading3` is specific to this subsection.

 ```html